 This document from caring at home and ANZSPM summarises prescribing advice (136kb pdf) for the community.

 The Guide to the Pharmacological Management of End of Life (Terminal) Symptoms in Residential Aged Care Residents: A Resource for General Practitioners (259kb pdf) can provide more information on prescribing at the end of life for residents living in residential aged care.
+Based on the date of publication (2013) this document should be used with caution and with reference to more current resources such as the palliAGEDgp App and the Therapeutic Guidelines (subscription required).

 Page updated 24 June 2020